Romans 3:1

 Comments:

-I translated δὲ here with the “i.e.” The Attics often employed δέ as a sign of resumption. source
+Stuart (p147): The Attics often employed δε as a sign of resumption.

 I take Ἰησοῦ Χριστοῦ as an objective genitive contrary to the NET translators which is the only major translation that translates it as a subjective genitive.
-Hendriksen says that in this verse, Paul is pointing back to the theme of the entire book which was first given in Romans 1:16; i.e. there is a righteousness from God to every one who believes; to the Jew first, and also to the Greek.
+Hendriksen says that in this verse, Paul is pointing back to the theme of the entire book which was first given in Romans 1:16-17; i.e. there is a righteousness from God to every one who believes; to the Jew first, and also to the Greek.
 If this connection is in Paul’s mind, then the genitive is certainly objective.
-Support for this idea comes from the fact that the phrase “righteousness of God” is taken up here never having been mentioned (except with a different meaning in Romans 3:5) since Romans 1:17. cf Lange.
+Support for this idea comes from the fact that the phrase “righteousness of God” is taken up here never having been mentioned previously since Romans 1:17 (except with a different meaning in Romans 3:5). cf Lange on this verse (p129).

 πάντες γὰρ ἥμαρτον καὶ ὑστεροῦνται τῆς δόξης τοῦ θεοῦ,